 This article is intended to introduce the concept and purpose of an “Agency File” subsequent to a Merit Systems Protection Board Acknowledgement Order (AO).

-Office of Personnel Management regulations permit agencies to place employees on indefinite suspension pending completion of criminal proceedings.
+Background Question “My agency proposed I be indefinitely suspended under the ‘crime provisions.’
+What is that?”
+Response Office of Personnel Management (OPM) regulations (5 CFR 752.402(e)) permit agencies to place employees on indefinite suspension pending completion of investigation or criminal proceedings when…

 The first thing any bargaining unit employee should do when determining whether they have a right to union representation is refer to their Master Agreement (union contract) or contact a Union Representative